+If you are looking for things to do in London, Send My Bag is here to help.
 London is an exciting city packed with sights to see, shows to watch, restaurants to eat at and shops to spend your cash in.
-If you only have a limited amount of time to spend in London, it may be hard to decide what to prioritise.
-Send My Bag is here to help.
-These are what we consider to be the best in each category that London has to offer.
+But if you only have a limited amount of time to spend in London, it may be hard to decide what to prioritise.
+To help you out, we bring you what we consider to be the cream of the crop.

 No first-time visit to London is complete without gazing down at the magnificence of Buckingham Palace from the top of the Mall, before walking towards it, past the Victoria Memorial, right up to the gates, and peering through the railings to look at the Queen’s Guard.
 If you turn up at around 11.30 am from April to the end of July, you will be able to witness the pomp and ceremony of the changing of the guard.
 From 5th August to 24th September you can even take a tour inside the palace!

 2. The best museum: The British Museum, Bloomsbury